MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 The cluster's total extents merge capacity (as shown by [.show capacity](../management/diagnostics.md#show-capacity)) is calculated by:

-- `Number of nodes in cluster` x `MaximumConcurrentOperationsPerNode`
+`Number of nodes in cluster` x `MaximumConcurrentOperationsPerNode`

+> [!Note]
-- *Note:* In clusters with 3 nodes or above, the admin node doesn't participate in performing merge operations, therefore `Number of nodes in cluster` is reduced by 1.
+> In clusters with three nodes or above, the admin node doesn't participate in performing merge operations, therefore `Number of nodes in cluster` is reduced by 1.

 ### Extents Purge Rebuild capacity